microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

-# Shared Tree Virtualization
+# Fluid DDS Storage: Virtualization and Incrementality

 > Note: Items in a `code block` are elaborated upon in the Glossary at the end of this document.
 Items in a blockquote (such as the text you are reading right now) provide helpful context but are not strictly necessary to understand a topic.

 ## Overview

-This document discusses options for serializing the SharedTree data structure.
-The design is motivated by SharedTree's scalability needs; a SharedTree needs to be able to hold _very_ large documents (documents much larger than memory are a requirement).
-There is therefore significant complexity introduced to many of the storage approaches as well as the API for retrieving the tree from storage in order to make this kind of scalability possible.

-The data that needs to be stored in order to fully capture the state of the tree is as follows:

-1. The nodes in the tree.
-This includes any metadata or attributes associated with each node (e.g. schema type, identity label) as well as the data payload of the node (i.e. its "value", if it has one).
-2. The hierarchical relationships between the nodes in the tree
-3. The schema of the tree

-Optionally, some trees may store the following information depending on the needs of the clients and the strategy used for maintaining the tree's `history`:

-4. References to old views of the tree
-5. A log of operations
-6. History information that is localized to a particular part of the tree.
-The simplest way to store this information might be by including it on the nodes themselves.

-Finally,

-7. Any indexes or accelerations structures that, despite being derived from the state listed above, are cheaper to persist and incrementally update than to fully recompute on a client

-> Note: The remainder of this document will focus primarily on how to store data that resides in the tree structure itself (1, 2, and 6 above), as opposed to data stored in separate tables (3, 4, 5, 7).
+This document discusses options for providing a Fluid DDS with efficient, large-scale storage that organizes data in a tree structure.
+It's primary goal is to allow a DDS a practical way to store documents that can grow very large (potentially much larger than client memory).
+This necessitates both an architecture and an API that differ significantly from what are currently available to a DDS.

 ## Virtualization and Incrementality

-Existing Fluid DDSs generally assume that their documents will fit entirely on each client's machine.
-SharedTree does not make this assumption and therefore requires additional architecture, namely, the ability to page in `virtualized` portions of the document and upload portions of the document `incrementally`.
+Existing Fluid DDSs generally assume that their documents will fit entirely in a client's memory.
+This document does not make this assumption and introduces additional techniques for reading and writing data to storage, namely, the ability to page in `virtualized` portions of the document and upload portions of the document `incrementally`.
 In this way, only some subset of the document that the client wishes to inspect and which fits in its memory need be available at any point in time.
 This subset might change as the client inspects different parts of the tree; old data which it no longer cares about is paged out necessarily as it pages in new data.
-Likewise, a client can update the document one piece at a time by uploading only the part of the document that it has in memory to storage.
+Likewise, a client can update the document one piece at a time by uploading to storage only the part of the document that it has in memory.

-> As presented above, the amount of the document that a client can view at once is limited by a client machine's random access memory.
+> As presented above, the amount of the document that a client can view at once is limited by a client machine's memory.
 An optimization might expand that size to the amount of _disk_ space available to a client by using an on-disk cache (e.g. indexDB).
 But even with this orders-of-magnitude increase in available local space, it doesn't fundamentally change the approach for virtualization because a document might fit neither in a client's memory _nor_ its disk, either because the document is impressively huge or the disk is already close to full.

 Allowing for partial downloads of the tree has implications on the layout of the storage data.
 For example, item 6 in the list above might not be necessary if the full tree was always available to a client, but for a client with only part of the tree, it needs that data locally available.